 What do you think the most successful companies have done?

 - Ford was founded by Henry Ford in 1903 and is run today by Executive Chairman and great-grandson, William C. Ford, Jr.

 - Samsung was founded by Lee Byung-chul in 1938.
 Following his death in 1968, his son, Lee Kun-hee took the reins and is still in charge.
 He has lined up his son, and the founder’s grandson, Lee Jae-yong, who is currently the Vice Chairman of Samsung.

 Fail to Prepare, Prepare to Fail

-Succession planning shouldn’t be something you undertake on your own; joined up thinking is the key.
-The personal Wills of the company’s directors have to line up with corporate structure documentation, otherwise your business is left in a vulnerable position.
+Succession planning shouldn’t be something you undertake on your own; joined-up thinking is the key.
+The personal will of the company’s directors has to line up with corporate structure documentation, otherwise, your business is left in a vulnerable position.
 According to Families in Business, just under 50% of family businesses admit they are vulnerable should something unexpected happen to a key figure.

 In nearly half of all family business collapses, the failure of the business was precipitated by the founder’s death.
 Why take the risk of the business going under by failing to plan?
-Putting a little time, effort and thought in now to your business will mean your family continue reap the rewards in the future.
+Putting a little time, effort and thought now into your business will mean your family continue to reap the rewards in the future.

-Gorvins Solicitors has a number of specialist lawyers who can assist you in planning and protecting your business.
-To consult one of our experts, give us a call on 0343 507 5151 or send an email to email@example.com.
+Gorvins Solicitors has a number of specialist family business lawyers who can assist you in planning and protecting your business.
+To consult one of our experts, give us a call on 0161 930 5151 or send an email to firstname.lastname@example.org.